(This is a reader-submitted review)

 Now, as you may have guessed, this long-snouted mongrel is a bit front-heavy.
 Not unbearable by any means, but it does take some getting used to.
 And it does work out your wrists.
 That’s right, I said “wrists.”
 Plural.
 In the words of Jerry Miculek, “If your support hand doesn’t hurt as much as your shooting hand, you’re doing something wrong.”
 Or something like that.
 To that end, this is NOT a pistol anyone I know can comfortably and controllably shoot one-handed.
 Listen to your mama’s words, use both hands.

-There are several different grip options for you to choose from.
-Mine came with the factory hardwood grips, and as you can see, they are considerably smaller than the (what I believe to be) Pachmayr grips on the 5.5” Redhawk seen here.
+There are several different grip options for you to choose from including hardwood, rosewood, black micarta, and Hogue Monogrip.
+Mine came with the factory hardwood grips, and as you can see, they are considerably smaller than the (what I believe to be) Pachmayr grips on the 5.5-inch Redhawk seen here.
 This will be a largely personal decision.
 Some prefer the larger grips as they do help to tame felt recoil.
 Others, like myself, prefer the smaller grips for the ability to really clamp down on the gun.

-As you’ve probably read before, most factory revolver double action triggers kind of suck.
+As you’ve probably read before, most factory revolver double-action triggers kind of suck.
 They’re long, heavy, and rarely smooth.
 Fortunately, this one wasn’t half bad.
 It’s long, and it’s heavy, but at least we seem to have avoided the “cinder block over asphalt” feel.
-And compared to my ’02 Redhawk, the 5.5” from 1985 is considerably smoother, so I’m holding out hope that it comes with time.
+And compared to my ’02 Redhawk, the 5.5-inch from 1985 is considerably smoother, so I’m holding out hope that it comes with time.

-That said, the single action trigger is the bomb.
+That said, the single-action trigger is the bomb.
+Ruger’s single-spring mechanism allows for a smooth, light trigger pull.
 There’s just nothing to it.

-To put that in context, a GLOCK 19 (my actual EDC) weighs in at a measly 23.65oz empty.
+To put that in context, a GLOCK 19 (my actual EDC) weighs in at a measly 23.65 ounces empty.
 Lightweight.

 That being said, the Redhawk is a woods gun.
 Worn properly, it fits that role well.
 My personal favorite is a chest holster from Diamond D Custom Leather up in Wasilla.
 Because mine is still being made, I present to you this beautiful stock image…